Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day2.md

     * Example (if you're in amandeep): Documents/resume.pdf

   # Dual Boot
-    Two Operating Systems on One Computer
+    Two Operating Systems on One Computer.
 You can choose which system to use when your computer starts.

+  # Bare Metal Installation
+    Installing an OS directly on a physical computer, not inside VMware.
+The OS can be installed using hard disk or pen drive.